Xmetalfanx/linuxSetup/README.md

 - [Link 2](https://newsgroup.xnview.com/viewtopic.php?f=82&t=41294)

 note: i have the packages that the dev mentioned installed ...
 I checked that before even searching the forums ... others report having it installed as well, but the same issue persists

-### Fedora and Bleachbit issues

-- A few versions back (Fedora 32 perhaps), Bleachbit was removed from the repos and it doesn't seem to be in RPMFusion either.
-- Using wget with the RPM files downloads what is labeled as an rpm file but is really an html document with alot of scripts
-- I am not sure how to handle this but downloading the same exact RPM link in a browwser works fine and gets the ACTUAL RPM.
-- I do not want to use anything outside the official repos (or something like RPMFusion in Fedora's case) OR the offical site's links

-#### Solution to Fedora/Bleachbit issue

-- Download the RPM via a web browser

----

 ## Links to other useful projects similar to this